liviaerxin/cmake-package-app/README.md

 Also, you can override it by specifying `-DCMAKE_INSTALL_PREFIX` when running `cmake -B build -S .` or `--prefix` when running `cmake --install`.

-This argument path must be absolute path.
+This argument path can be relative path.

 ```sh
 cmake --install build --prefix "/where/I/want/it/to/go"